mikesol/purescript-sytc/README.md

 1. We can't pass type classes as arguments to other type classes (also called constraint polymorphism).
 Meaning you can't do `class k a <= Foo k a` where `k` is a `Constraint` passed to `Foo`.
 1. We can't create a typeclass whose instance functions only use some of the arguments (ie if the class is `class Foo bar baz`, then both `bar` and `baz` must be used in all function definitions belonging to the class).

 This library provides a set of tools for working around those limitations.
+It is sort of like the [original sytc article from 2012](https://www.haskellforall.com/2012/05/scrap-your-type-classes.html) with the major caveat that it still allows for parametric polymorphism.
+I think this is a very useful feature that I'm not willing to scrap!

 # API